Research Mode (Cafes)

 Live Progress and Cancel

 While the agent runs, a live progress log shows each step (tool, query, step result), running token cost, and source count.
-Sources appear in the Sources column as they're found.
+Sources appear in the Sources rail as they're found.

 Cancel: Click Stop at any time.
 The server-side job receives the cancel signal and stops at the next step boundary.
 Sources gathered before you stopped are kept.
 Tray items are not produced for a cancelled run.